Jonathan2251/lbd/_sources/gpu.txt

   Creating 3D model and texturing

-After the next processing of shading, the vertices and edge line are covered with color (or remove edges), then model looks much more smooth [#shading]_.
+After the next smooth shading [#polygon]_, the vertices and edge line are covered with color (or remove edges), then model looks much more smooth [#shading]_.
 Furthermore, after texturing (texture mapping), the model looks real more [#texturemapping]_.